AliAbbasi/Numerically-Stable-Cross-Entropy-Loss-Function-Tensorflow/README.md

 - p1 = exp(1000) / exp(1000) + exp(2000) + exp(2500)
 - p2 = exp(2000) / exp(1000) + exp(2000) + exp(2500)
-- p2 = exp(2500) / exp(1000) + exp(2000) + exp(2500)
+- p3 = exp(2500) / exp(1000) + exp(2000) + exp(2500)

-Since python (specifically python version 2.7.11) returns 'inf' (infinity) for values more than 709 in exp() function.
-So for example in case p2 we have:
+Since python (specifically python version 2.7.11) returns 'inf' (infinity) for values more than 709 in exp() function, i.e, in case p2 we have:

-- divide numerator and denominator by exp value of numerator,
+- Divide numerator and denominator by exp value of numerator,
-- then we have 1 / exp(-1000) + 1 + exp(1500)
+- Then we have 1 / exp(-1000) + 1 + exp(1500)
-- in this case the numerator is 1 and denominator is very large number due exp(1500)
+- In this case the numerator is 1 and denominator is very large number due exp(1500)
-- the result will be very very small number like 1.E-50 (aproximatly), which can't display with any variable in python, so it will be saved as zero.
+- The result will be very very small number number like 1.E-50 (approximately), which will be saved as zero.
-- in case p2 if we divide numerator and denominator by 2500 so we will have: 1 / 1 + a + b, a and b are very small numbers, so the result will be approximately 0.99999...
+- In case p3 if we divide numerator and denominator by 2500 so we will have: 1 / 1 + a + b, a and b are very small numbers, so the result will be approximately 0.99999...
-- the result after softmax normalizing will be: predictions= [0, 0, 1]
+- The result after softmax normalizing will be: predictions= [0, 0, 1]
-- consider the middle one as 1 in ground truth: labels= [0, 1, 0]
+- Consider the middle one as 1 in ground truth: labels= [0, 1, 0]
-- now we should calculate the cross-entropy loss
+- Now we should calculate the cross-entropy loss
-- cross-entropy loss is equal:  - sum( labels * tf.log(predictions) ) / n
+- Cross-entropy loss is equal:  -sum( labels * tf.log(predictions) ) / n
-- so we have: 0.log(0) + 1.log(0) + 0.log(1) = 0 + NaN + 0 = NaN (Not a Number)
+- So we have: 0.log(0) + 1.log(0) + 0.log(1) = 0 + NaN + 0 = NaN (Not a Number)
-- this NaN value as cost cause network learn nothing
+- This NaN value as cost cause network learn nothing

 ### Accuracy Function in Multi-label Task: